JanBoon89/academic-kickstart/content/publication/2019 commentary/index.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "In Regulation and Governance"
+publication: In *Regulation and Governance*
 abstract: The purpose of this commentary is to continue and advance the discussion on the relevance of a reputational approach in the fields of regulation and governance.
 The authors build on Capelos et al.’s (2016) important study in Regulation & Governance, and discuss several themes that had until then received fairly little empirical and comparative attention in the reputation literature: the dimensionality of reputation, reputation as an audience‐based approach, and the role of the task environment.
 The commentary reviews the literature, provides a clear account of extant approaches, and sets out pressing questions for future research.

 tags: